FluBBaOfWard/WSCpuTest/README.md

 	AuxCarry, Parity & Sign are always cleared.
 	Carry & Overflow are from the last multiplication.
 	Zero is set when remainder is zero and bit 0 of result is set.
-If division by zero:
+If division exception:
 	AuxCarry, Parity & Sign are always cleared.
 	Carry & Overflow are from the last multiplication.
 	Zero is set in some weird way (not tested).

 ### IDIV / DIV (signed division)
-If dividing 0x8000 by 0x00 you will not get a division by zero and a result of 0x0081.
+If dividing 0x8000 by 0x00 you will not get a division exception and a result of 0x0081.
 Normaly:
 	AuxCarry, Carry & Overflow are cleared.
 	Parity, Sign & Zero are set according to result.
-If division by zero:
+If division exception:
 	AuxCarry, Parity & Sign are always cleared.
 	Carry & Overflow are from the last multiplication.
 	Zero is set in some weird way (not tested).